omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 instructor_notes: Feel free to re-organize the headings (or add/remove headings) below.
 We included the headings for your benefit, but it's 100% fine if you want to write your responses in some different structure.
 ---

+#THE NEW STUFF IS UP HERE AT THE TOP NOW.
+THESE TWO LITTLE PROGRAMS.

+# How would you perform an operation on every element inside a Hash?

+#TO PERFORM AN OPERATION ON EVERY ELEMENT IN A HASH -- NEW AND IMPROVED!
+My operation was to put each key-value pair in a sentence.
+StateCaps2 = Hash.new{}
+StateCaps2 = {"Idaho"=>"Boise", "Oregon"=>"Salem", "Vermont"=>"Montpelier", "Iowa"=>"Des Moines"}
+StateCaps2.each {|key, value| puts "The capital of #{key} is #{value}."}

+# How would you change the value of a particular element in a Hash?

+#TO CHANGE ONE ITEM IN A HASH -- NEW AND IMPROVED!
+NO MORE MERGE!
+I learned about the rehash method, which will update the
+#hash with any changed values.
+In this case, I changed the capital of Oregon from Portland to Salem.
+In repl.it, this returned
+#the entire "statecaps" hash with "Salem" where "Portland" was.
+statecaps = Hash.new{}
+statecaps = {"Idaho"=>"Boise", "Oregon"=>"Portland", "Vermont"=>"Montpelier", "Iowa"=>"Des Moines"}
+statecaps["Oregon"] = "Salem"
+statecaps.rehash

 # What is a Hash?

 A hash is like an array except that you can use anything, not just a number, as the index.
 A hash associates one thing with